Newnham on Severn, Forest of Dean & Wye Valley Cottages

 Bedroom Three (Cabin) at the end with a standard double mattress and TV (NB limited head room).

-A separate outbuilding a few yards from the bus provides showering facilities (NB head height is 68 inches (one metre 72).
+A separate private outbuilding a few yards from the bus provides showering facilities, robes are provided for guests.
+(NB head height is 68 inches (one metre 73).

-Right in front of the bus you can also spill out on to the generous decking area outside which has a picnic table and further seating.
-There's a sandpit with toys for smaller children just below and a firepit with cooking utensils and benches around it where all the family can gather and enjoy this magical setting.
-In the evening, the deck is illuminated by soft 'fairy' lighting in the evening making this a truly special place to stay.
+Right in front of the bus you can spill out on to the generous decking area which has a picnic table and further seating.
+There's a sandpit with toys for smaller children and for older children the opportunity to explore the land while staying within eyeshot.
+A firepit with cooking utensils and benches around is available for all the family to gather and enjoy a more traditional style of cooking.
+In the evening, the deck is illuminated by soft 'fairy' lighting making this a truly special place to stay.

 Two night stays welcome.
 One well behaved dog, downstairs only.
-Not suitable for children under 4.
+Not suitable for children under four.
 No smoking.
-Small group discount applies on stays outside the school holidays - 3 or 4 guests at 20% and, 2 guests at 30%.
-Electric Panel heaters
+Electric Panel heaters.

 Close to the Forest of Dean, this is a wonderfully peaceful location with only the bleating of sheep and the owner's friendly goats in the adjoining paddock to break the silence.
 With wildlife in abundance and plenty of wonderful walks right on your doorstep, there really is so much to see and do in a great area for a family holiday.